Shekhar425/DASHBOARD_02-Road-Accident/README.md

 🧠 Key Insights
 Majority of accidents are *slight, but *fatal accidents are higher in rural and poorly lit roads.

-Fridays and evenings (4–7 PM) show accident spikes.
+Saturday  and evenings (4–7 PM) show accident spikes.

-Districts like [TopDistrict1] and [TopDistrict2] recorded the highest accident frequency.
+Districts like [Brimimgham] and [Bradfoad] recorded the highest accident frequency.

 Environmental conditions like wet roads and darkness correlate with higher severity.